8 Requirements to Become a Travel Nurse

 If your place of residence and “home” license are part of the compact, it can eliminate the need to apply for additional nursing licenses in many states.
 However, if your home state license is not a part of the nursing compact states (for instance, California), then you will need to apply for a separate license for every state you wish to work in.

-This process can take anywhere from 2-12 weeks, so plan accordingly as some hospitals will not even allow you to submit an application without a license in hand.
+This process takes an average of 2-12 weeks, or up to six months in the case of California, so plan accordingly, as some hospitals will not even allow you to apply without a license in hand.

 This can be an arduous process as it includes fingerprinting every time, and each application can cost anywhere from $150-$300.
-Most agencies will reimburse you for all of the expenses if you end up taking a contract in that state.
+Most agencies will reimburse you for all these expenses if you end up taking a contract in that state.

 Some common examples include BLS, ACLS, PALS, TNCC, NIH, and even TNCC.
 These will be catered to your department, and a recruiter should be able to provide you with a list of required certifications prior to submission.